Selecting and filtering data¶

 [9]:

-While you can select data by label in this way, the preferred method for selecting index values is the loc
+Although this allows you to select data by label, the preferred method for selecting index values is the loc operator:

 [10]: